-Daisy and Brownie ratio for booths is always two adults and two-to-four girls.
-One adult must be a registered Girl Scout.
+Daisy and Brownie ratio for booths is always two adults and two-tofour girls.
+All adults at the booth must be a registered Girl Scouts.

 What is the Difference Between a Booth and a Standabout?

 Standabouts are lemonadestyle stands on private, noncommercial property.
 Girls must have permission from the property owners.
 They do not need to be entered in eBudde.